flexmonster/pivot-vue/README.md

 npm start
 ```

-To see the result, open `http://localhost:5173/` in your browser.
+To see the result, open the project in your browser.

 ## What is inside the project